Last Updated: March 29th, 2021 at 3:15 pm

 Battery-plus-storage: Battery-plus-storage systems are those where excess energy is stored for use in night hours when no energy is being produced by your solar panels.
 The battery provides the energy to use that stored energy, further trimming your reliance on the power company.
 While battery-plus-storage systems are getting cheaper for consumers, they still add significant expense to your solar system.
 Net metering still provides a way for consumers to be compensated for excess energy produced without that additional cost.
 POWERHOME SOLAR does not offer battery-plus-storage solutions at this time because of the high cost.

 Ground-mount systems: Ground-mounted systems are available for customers who either don’t want solar systems placed on their roof or want to use excess land for solar production.
 They are exactly as they sound — solar systems that are mounted into the ground, but work the same as a rooftop array.

 If you’re looking for a modular PV system that benefits from net metering and want it installed on either your roof or as part of a ground-mounted system, remember that your inverter provides the type of energy your home needs to offset the amount of your total power consumption.
 (See, we used six of our vocabulary terms in a single sentence!)

-With Power Home Solar’s innovative solar program, homeowners can go solar for $0 out of pocket, save money on their electric bills, and generate their own clean energy.
-The solar panels installed on your home are American made and come with a 25-year warranty, with many panels expected to last well beyond that.
+With POWERHOME SOLAR’s innovative solar program, homeowners can go solar for $0 up-front cost, save money on their electric bills, and generate their own clean energy.
+The solar panels installed on your home are American-made and come with a 25-year warranty, with many panels expected to last well beyond that.